callahanstewart/callahanstewart.github.io/AFSPCrossWalkSafety.md

 permalink: /afspcrosswalksafety/
 ---

-# 🌟 AFSP Out of the Darkness Walk – Crosswalk Guard Training Guide
+# AFSP Out of the Darkness Walk - Fargo
+# Crosswalk Guard Training Guide

 ## 1. Purpose
-Crosswalk Guards help keep walkers safe as they cross streets during the Out of the Darkness Walk.
-You are the first line of safety and hospitality for our participants.
+Crosswalk Guards help keep walkers safe as they cross streets during the walk.
+It is your job to facilitate traffic and assist event participants with safely crossing the road.

 ---

 ## 2. Safety First
 - **Your safety and the walkers’ safety are the top priority.**
-- If there is an **emergency** (accident, medical issue, unruly driver, etc.), **call 911 immediately**.
+- If there is an **emergency** (accident, medical issue, etc.), **call 911 immediately**.
-- If you feel unsafe or overwhelmed, step back and alert an event coordinator.
+- After calling 911, please notify an event coordinator.
+You can call/text Callahan Stewart at (218) 684-5936
+- If you are feeling overwhelmed, tired, or unsure please swap responsibilities with the volunteer you are working with.

 ---

 ## 3. Your Position
 - **Stand on the sidewalk** on the side **walkers are coming from**.
-- Make yourself visible — wear your safety vest if provided.
+- Make yourself visible — wear your safety vest.
-- Always face oncoming walkers and the crosswalk.
+- Always face oncoming walkers when standing on the sidewalk, and face towards the intersection while walkers cross.

 ---